Reflective Writing in GMC Cases – Showing Insight

 The GMC Case Examiners, who assess whether a case can be closed on paper or should be referred to a fitness to practise hearing, at the Rule 7 stage, are greatly helped, in their assessment of a doctor’s fitness to practise, if a doctor submits insightful reflections in writing.
 The same can be said about the Rule 4 and preliminary enquiry stages.
 Many doctors fail, however, to properly evidence their defence case or their points of mitigation, and in so doing they will miss the opportunity to influence the process and the outcome of the case.
-A costly FTP hearing then follows, which could have been avoided had the doctor spent time on formulating a considered response, including a detailed reflective statement.
+A costly FTP hearing might then follow, which could have been avoided had the doctor spent time on formulating a considered response, including a detailed reflective statement.

 Likewise, at a fitness to practise FTP hearing, the MPTS panel will be greatly assisted if the doctor is able to provide evidence in mitigation, and evidence of personal insight – at the impairment stage and/or sanction stage of the FTP proceedings.
 A doctor should write out their reflections, giving careful thought to what they want to say, with a view to submitting their writings to the FTP panel.
 The exercise will also assist the doctor in presenting their case when they give oral evidence.

 Where things have gone wrong this should be accepted (“Embrace the Error” – to take ownership of it), where appropriate (if the alleged conduct is admitted).
 Reassurances will need to be given that there will be a negligible risk of repetition or that any ongoing risk can be properly managed.
 If a doctor has taken steps to remediate their shortcomings, this will be relevant to the GMC’s assessment of the doctor’s suitability to practise.
 The doctor will need to demonstrate an understanding of how the (mis)conduct came about, how they have reflected on events, and what they would do in the future if they were to get into difficulties.